-- (1) setting the security attribute "SCD/SVD management" to "authorised" or "unauthorised" for Administrator and Signatory by Administrator, - (2) setting the default-value of the security attribute "SCD operational" of the SCD to "no". - (3) modification of the security attribute "SCD operational" of the SCD from "no" to "yes", - (4) The security attribute "sent by an authorised SCA" will always be set to "yes".
+- (1) setting the security attribute "SCD/SVD management" to "authorised" or "unauthorised" for Administrator and Signatory by Administrator, - (2) setting the default-value of the security attribute "SCD operational" of the SCD to "no". - (3) modification of the security attribute "SCD operational" of the SCD from "no" to "yes", - (4) setting the security attribute "sent by an authorised SCA" of DTBS (i) to "no" if the DTBS was not received through secure messaging and (ii) to "yes" if the DTBS was received through secure messaging.